 This command is used to schedule a specific job as soon as possible, pushing other jobs and activities to later times as necessary.
 To expedite a job from the Jobs view, click on the row selector to select the job, then click on the "Expedite" button of the toolbar.
 This will pull in the job to the end of the frozen span.

 Note: Normally, this function preserves the Frozen Span to prevent a disruption of the schedule.
 However, pressing the "Shift" key while clicking on the "Expedite" button will override this and will pull in the job to start as soon as possible.

-	It is possible that schedulers will want to pull a job from the schedule.
+Schedulers may want to pull a job from the schedule.
 This can be done by unscheduling the job from the Jobs view.
-Unscheduled jobs will no longer appear on the Gantt and will have a nonsensical scheduled start and finish dates.
-Once a job has been unscheduled, it can be excluded from optimization by changing the optimize options.
-Unscheduling a job is as easy as selecting the job and clicking the "Unschedule" button of the toolbar.
+Unscheduled jobs will no longer appear on the Gantt and will have nonsensical scheduled start and finish dates.
+Once a job has been unscheduled, it can be excluded from optimization by changing the optimized options.
+Unscheduling a job is as easy as selecting and clicking the "Unschedule" button in the toolbar.
 Additionally, you can right-click the job and select "Unschedule" from the menu.